 - Most users can use some of these languages

 - Are available in most computers

 - Code can be easily transported

-- · Low cost of the programs
+- Low cost of the programs

-- · The code is often faster
+- The code is often faster

 - Flexibility, one can write "anything"

-- Requires a lot of programming work
+- · Requires a lot of programming work

 - Susceptible to errors -- requires careful verification of the code

-- · Special libraries can facilitate the work
+- Special libraries can facilitate the work

-Simulation languages (general purpose) (SIMULA, BONES NetDESIGNER, GPSS, MODSIM, SES/workbench, SIMSCRIPT)
+Simulation languages (general purpose) (SIMULA, GPSS, MODSIM, SES/workbench, SIMSCRIPT)

-- Support many features needed in the programming of a simulation model - Shorter development time -- lower total cost of the project - Supporting features (or ready modules) for telecommunication system modeling) - Can be used for simulation of other kind of systems, e.g. production systems - -programming with the aid of the modeling constructs of the language
+- Support many features needed in the programming of a simulation model - Shorter development time -- lower total cost of the project - Supporting features (or ready modules) for telecommunication system modeling) - Can be used for simulation of other kind of systems, e.g. production systems - Programming with the aid of the modeling constructs of the language

-Simulation languages (telecom oriented) (OPNET, BONeS, OMNET++)
+Simulation languages (telecom oriented) (OPNET, QualNet, ns2, OMNET++)

-Developed specifically for the simulation of telecommunication systems
+- Developed specifically for the simulation of telecommunication systems - Contains "network building blocks"

-Telecommunication simulators
+Telecommunication network simulators

 - Allow the simulation of networks of given type without actual programming

 - The type of the network (or network element) is picked from a menu

 - Typical elements are, e.g.

 - LAN-type (Ethernet, token ring...)

 - Interconnection elements of LANs (bridges, routers...)

 - Stations attached to the LAN (PCs, workstations...)

+- Also, transport layer protocols are implemented (such as TCP)

 - Fast implementation

 - Easy to produce graphical representations

-- · Stiff, limited to the available elements
+- Stiff, limited to the available elements

 - Can easily lead to misuse of simulation